Montauk Point in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: War, World II • Waterways & Vessels.
 A significant historical month for this entry is July 1947.

 Location.
 41° 4.259′ N, 71° 51.447′ W. Marker is in Montauk Point, New York, in Suffolk County.
-Marker is on Montauk Highway (New York State Route 27), on the right when traveling east.
+It is on Montauk Highway (New York State Route 27), on the right when traveling east.
 Marker and bell are adjacent to the flagpole near the lighthouse in Montauk Point State Park.
 Touch for map.
 Marker is at or near this postal address: 2000 Montauk Highway, Montauk NY 11954, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Amistad Memorial (a few steps from this marker); Montauk Point Lighthouse (a few steps from this marker); Montauk Lighthouse (within shouting distance of this marker); Commonly Seen Vessels (within shouting distance of this marker); a different marker also named Montauk Point Lighthouse (within shouting distance of this marker); U.S. Merchant Mariners and U.S. Navy Armed Guard (within shouting distance of this marker); Lost At Sea (within shouting distance of this marker); Nature's Sculptures (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Amistad Memorial (a few steps from this marker); Montauk Point Lighthouse (a few steps from this marker); Montauk Lighthouse (within shouting distance of this marker); Commonly Seen Vessels (within shouting distance of this marker); a different marker also named Montauk Point Lighthouse (within shouting distance of this marker); U.S. Merchant Mariners and U.S. Navy Armed Guard (within shouting distance of this marker); Lost At Sea (within shouting distance of this marker); Nature's Sculptures (approx. half a mile away).
 Touch for a list and map of all markers in Montauk Point.

-1. Montauk IV (LSV-6).
-(Submitted on September 25, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.)
+Also see . . .
+USS Montauk (LSV-6).
+Wikipedia entry (Submitted on September 25, 2019, by William Fischer, Jr. of Reynoldsburg, Ohio.)